vekiar/random_code/README.md

 Store for random bits of "exercise" code.
 Contains anything from "what if?" to challenges, interview questions, etc. Nothing special.

+# List of things to code
+- [x] Anagram Generator
+- [ ] Receipt Generator
+- [ ] ...